Skip to content

 • Should not use the Local contexts, it will interference the current shell environment which leads to the unexpected behavior on local machine.
 Instead, use another account to connect local machine with SSH context.

-async_submit_job_chunk(mdict: dict, work_dir: str, task_list: list[Task], forward_common_files: list[str] = [], backward_common_files: list[str] = [], machine_index: int = 0, Logger: object = None) async
+async_submit_job_chunk(mdict: dict, work_dir: str, task_list: list[Task], forward_common_files: list[str] = [], backward_common_files: list[str] = [], machine_index: int = 0, logger: object = None) async

 Convert submit_job_chunk() into an async function but only need to wait for the completion of the entire for loop (without worrying about the specifics of each operation inside the loop)